ngblaylock/extract-gsheet/README.md

 - Checkboxes are not preserved (but you can bind the value to another cell for true/false)
 - Images, charts, comments, etc are not included
 - Some changes may take up to 5 minuts to reflect in the browser
+- Node Module (/src/main.js) and available as a browser script (/dist/extract-gsheet)

 ## To Do